sergeysrnd/ChessGame/README.md

-# Chess Game
+# Chess Game - PvP Edition

-This is a simple chess game implemented in Java.
-It allows you to play chess on a graphical user interface.
+This is a simple chess game implemented in Java, featuring a clean **Player vs Player (PvP)** experience with a graphical user interface.

 ![image](https://github.com/pnpduy/ChessGame/assets/45529371/add8be29-011e-48ce-8514-3ba91014230a)

+## Recent Updates

+**AI Mode Removed** (November 2025) - This version has been refactored to focus solely on local two-player gameplay, removing all AI functionality for a cleaner, more focused gaming experience.

 ## Features

 - ✅ Supports standard chess rules (including castling, en passant, promotion)
 - ✅ GUI interface for easy gameplay with drag-and-drop moves
 - ✅ Pieces move according to their specific rules
-- ✅ **AI Opponent** with 5 difficulty levels (Minimax with alpha-beta pruning)
-- ✅ Two game modes: Human vs Human (PvP) and Human vs Computer (PvAI)
+- ✅ **Pure Player vs Player mode** - local two-player chess
 - ✅ Move history with algebraic notation
 - ✅ Check, checkmate, and stalemate detection
 - ✅ Responsive UI with window resizing support
+- ✅ Fast startup (no AI loading required)
+- ✅ Streamlined interface without mode selection dialogs

 ## How to Play